Unreal-Dan/HeliosVortex/tests/README.md

-# Helios Vortex Testing
+# HeliosEngine Testing

 ## Testing

-The Helios Vortex project includes a comprehensive test suite to ensure firmware reliability and functionality.
+The HeliosEngine project includes a comprehensive test suite to ensure firmware reliability and functionality.
 The tests are designed to cover various aspects of the system, including pattern generation, color management, and user input handling.

 ### Test Structure